-The school that celebrated its 100th Anniversary in April was more than an elementary school to her husband—it paved the way for his future success as an academic, professor and community leader.
+The school that celebrated its 100th Anniversary in April of 2015 was more than an elementary school to her husband—it paved the way for his future success as an academic, professor and community leader.

 After earning his doctorate in geology in 1961, Ed Mirynech helped found the departments of geography, geology and physical education at Brock University.
 Throughout his career and family life, he maintained a fierce loyalty to his local community, active in numerous athletic and charitable causes, from rowing to Canadian Red Cross.